tomusborne/generatepress/readme.txt

 * Fix: Adjust editor block width selector to fix compatibility with GP Premium
 * Fix: Typography selectors in the editor
+* Fix: Google Fonts API request in the editor when viewing tablet or mobile

 = 3.1.2 =